 As part of the Arts, Humanities, and Social Sciences Division, I have been a long-standing contributor to the Information Technology Planning Committee.
 With technology being so critical to our instruction, I help to determine priorities based on consultations with faculty within our division.
 I also serve as an advocate for the division at a college-wide level regarding decisions pertinent to funding for technology when asked.

-For the past twenty-five years, I have collaborated within our division, working with the Theater Department at JCCC.
+For the past twenty-nine years, I have collaborated within our division, working with the Theater Department at JCCC.
 Students in my Advanced Typography class design the play posters and other promotional materials for the annual theater productions.
 Examples of student play posters and a letter from the Technical Coordinator for Theatre are included in my supporting documentation.

 As requested by President Callaway, I worked two years with MOCSA (The Metropolitan Organization to Counter Sexual Assault).
 My students in Advanced Typography developed multiple campaigns, which will be used in the coming years.
 This community outreach teaches the students the importance of returning service to their community.